hphelion/documentation/commercial/GA1/commercial.update-101-overcloud.md

 **Redeploy OVSvAPP**

-1. Power off and delete the OVSvAPP vms in the vCenter.
+1. Power off and delete the OVSvAPP VMs in the vCenter.

-2. Login to Overcloud ControllerMgmt node.
+2. Log in to the overcloud ControllerMgmt node.

 3. Delete the HP VCN L2 agents: